bfut/unvivtool/doc/unvivtool_py.md

         |      0

     viv(...)
-        |  viv(viv, infiles_paths, dry=False, verbose=False)
+        |  viv(viv, infiles, dry=False, verbose=False)
         |      Encode files in new VIV/BIG archive.
-Skips any given input file that
+Skips given input paths
-        |      cannot be opened.
+        |      that cannot be opened.
         |
         |      Parameters
         |      ----------
         |      viv : str, os.PathLike object
         |          Absolute or relative, path/to/output.viv
-        |      infiles_paths : list of str, list of os.PathLike objects
+        |      infiles : list of str, list of os.PathLike objects
         |          List of absolute or relative, paths/to/input/files.ext
-        |          Filenames are expected to be encoded in a subset of ASCII.
         |      dry : bool
-        |          If True, perform dry run: run all format checks and print archive
+        |          If True, perform dry run: run all format checks and print
-        |          contents, do not write to disk.
+        |          archive contents, do not write to disk.
         |      verbose : bool
         |          If True, print archive contents.
         |